Baburao-sanivada/LLD-Problems/NewProblems/Splitwise/README.md

 •	PercentageSplitStrategy
 •	ExactSplitStrategy

-This follows the Strategy Pattern and adheres to the Open–Closed Principle.
+Benefits
+•	New split types can be added without modifying existing code
+•	Follows Open–Closed Principle

 ⸻

-7. User Flow

-User → Add Expense
-→ Select Split Type
-→ Split Strategy calculates splits
-→ ExpenseManager validates
-→ BalanceSheet updated

-User → View Group Balance
-User → View Global Balance
+9. Simplify Debt Feature

+What is Simplify Debt?
+•	Minimizes number of transactions
+•	Removes circular and redundant debts
+•	Final net balance of each user remains unchanged

 ⸻

-8. Simplify Debt Design
+Where is Simplify Debt handled?

-Responsibility
-•	Simplify Debt is triggered from GroupManager
+•	Triggered from GroupManager
+•	Uses balances from BalanceSheet
-•	Logic does NOT reside inside BalanceSheet
+•	Logic is external to BalanceSheet

+⸻

-Algorithm (Greedy)
+Algorithm Used (Greedy)
-1. Calculate net balance for each user
+1. Compute net balance for each user
 2. Separate users into:
-•	Debtors (negative balance)
+•	Debtors (negative net balance)
-•	Creditors (positive balance)
+•	Creditors (positive net balance)
 3. Sort both lists
 4. Greedily match debtor → creditor
-5. Generate minimum transactions
+5. Generate minimum settlement transactions
-6. Update group BalanceSheet
+6. Update BalanceSheet

+⸻

 Example